Tabletop photography is a specific way of product photography whereby the focus is on a small object, usually against a controlled environment.

 Tabletop photography requires extreme detail, along with good lighting conditions and composition.

-This article aims to cover everything about tabletop photography for your perfect DIY product photogrpahy setup.
+This article aims to cover everything about tabletop photography for your perfect DIY product photography setup.

 What Is Tabletop Photography?